-2.5 Banks may issue AT1 instruments with conversion / write-down features.
-Further, banks may issue single AT1 instrument having both conversion and write-down features with the option for conversion or write-down to be exercised
+2.5 Banks may issue AT1 instruments with conversion / temporary written-down / permanent write-off features.
+Further, banks may issue single AT1 instrument having both conversion and write-down features with the option for conversion or write-down to be exercised by the bank.
+However, whichever option is exercised, it should be exercised across all investors of a particular issue.